composer/composer/doc/faqs/why-are-unbound-version-constraints-a-bad-idea.md

 # Why are unbound version constraints a bad idea?

-A version constraint without an upper bound such as `*` or `>=3.4` will allow updates to any future version of the dependency.
+A version constraint without an upper bound such as `*`, `>=3.4` or `dev-master` will allow updates to any future version of the dependency.
 This includes major versions breaking backward compatibility.

 Once a release of your package is tagged, you cannot tweak its dependencies anymore in case a dependency breaks BC - you have to do a new release but the